For questions or comments please contact Nevada Talking Book Services.

 If you travel extensively throughout the United States your serving library will be in the state of your permanent address.

 No postage is required to borrow or return materials.
 Most of the materials sent out by the this program are eligible for Free Matter for the Blind and Physically Handicapped.
 When returning materials to us, simply place the items into a regular post office drop box or take them to the United States Post Office.
-Please make sure that you flip the card over showing the library's address.
-You will know that the card is oriented correctly if the clipped edge is in the upper right-hand corner.
+A permanent return label is affixed to all containers; no mail card is required.

 Postal regulations require that anyone who mails materials as Free Matter for the Blind and Physically Handicapped must register with their local post office.
 Some post offices are stricter than others.
 Any problems you may be experiencing may be cleared up by talking to your post office.
 If a mail carrier refuses to pick up materials, you are responsible for returning them to the post office.
 But you may want to talk with the Postmaster to see if the problem can be resolved.